circleci/circleci-docs/jekyll/_cci2/caching.md

 The above example will output a unique string to represent this key.
 Here, the example is using a [checksum](https://en.wikipedia.org/wiki/Checksum) to create a unique string that represents the contents of a `package-lock.json` file.

-So, for the sake of demonstration, the above example might put out a string that looks like so:
+The example may output a string that looks like the following:

 ```sh
 {% raw %}myapp-dlkj3oadlkfgjadflkje3ijaoi43oi49odlkja$lakdjfg#lakdj4Djlae<etc>{% endraw %}